cowfrank/Spotify-Data-Pipeline-AWS/README.md

 ### 3. Glue Crawler
 Head over to the Glue Console.
 On the left-hand side, Find Data Catalog -> Databases.
 In here, clicked "Add Database" and name it spotify_db <br><br>
 ![S3 Folder](images/Glue.PNG) <br>
-Once your database is named, now create a table and follow the instructions.  <br> <br>
+Once your database is named, now create a table and follow the instructions.  <br>
 ##### 1. Add Table
 ##### 2. Name - Set the folder name to "transform"
 ##### 3. Database - Select the Database you just created